 The breaking point is clearly shown in the following graph.
 Unprecedented was the fall from grace that China experienced.

 Conceptual models are often abstractions of things in the real world, be they physical or social.

 Yet when technology started to be shared across the globe, we became interconnected more than ever before.
 The world is reverting to its original model, in which population size dictates a country’s economic prowess.
 The power is shifting back to Asia, which is where we stand today.

 In addition to the first model we looked at (population size and economic power), another model is important in understanding the shift of power back to the East.

-Capital Development (or ACD – Asian Capital Development) applies to Asian countries and the ways by which they implemented land, banking, agricultural, manufacturing and service sector reforms.
+Asian Capital Development, or ACD, applies to Asian countries and the ways by which they implemented land, banking, agricultural, manufacturing and service sector reforms.
 As you will see in our next article, the accumulation of these reforms led to a progressive and potent economic recipe.

 Remember, understanding how a model works within a particular context allows you to cease speculating and instead intelligently invest your money with purpose and precision.
 It is also important to know which model to use – does it translate to the Asian way?
 If not, you will surely be at a loss.
 Western ideologies are not one size fits all.

 At One Road Research, we are here to highlight things as they are, filter the noise and show Asia’s potential as never before.